)

 3. Compare quotes and coverages

-Try to get quotes from at least three different insurance companies.
+Try to get insurance quotes from at least three different insurance companies.
 Since you’ve already figured out what deductibles, reimbursement rates, and coverage limits you can afford, this step should be pretty easy.

 4. Comb through the policy documents